CESP - Counseling, Educational and School Psychology

 CESP 856.
 School Counseling Practicum (1-3).

 Supervised school counseling experience.
-A minimum of 100 hours of professional counseling service that includes a minimum of 40 hours of direct client contact experience in counseling, with the remainder of hours in indirect client service.
-Builds on the skills learned and practiced in CESP 824.
-Prerequisites: CESP 824 within the last 12 months, CESP 803 and departmental consent.
-Prerequisites for school psychology students: CESP 824 within the last 12 months and departmental consent.
-Repeatable for credit.
+Minimum of 100 hours of professional counseling service that includes a minimum of 40 hours of direct client contact experience in counseling, with the remainder of hours (60) in indirect client service.
+CESP 856 builds on the skills learned and practiced in CESP 824.
+Prerequisites: CESP 824 with a grade of B or better within the last 12 months; CESP 803 and departmental consent.
+Minimum grade in CESP 856 is a B in order to move on to the internship course (CESP 949 or CLES 952).

 CESP 857.
 Professional and Ethical Issues in Counseling (3).